free-beer/configurative/README.md

-# Configurator
+# Configurative

-Configurator is a library for handling basic configuration settings that was heavily inspired by the Settingslogic library.
+Configurative is a library for handling basic configuration settings that was heavily inspired by the Settingslogic library.
 I found Settingslogic to be an excellent library but I just needed some extra capabilities...